Vasoactive intestinal peptide: In the digestive system

 In the digestive system, VIP seems to induce smooth muscle relaxation (lower esophageal sphincter, stomach, gallbladder), stimulate secretion of water into pancreatic juice and bile, and cause inhibition of gastric acid secretion and absorption from the intestinal lumen.
 Its role in the intestine is to greatly stimulate secretion of water and electrolytes, as well as relaxation of enteric smooth muscle, dilating peripheral blood vessels, stimulating pancreatic bicarbonate secretion, and inhibiting gastrin-stimulated gastric acid secretion.
 These effects work together to increase motility.
 It also has the function of stimulating pepsinogen secretion by chief cells.
 VIP seems to be an important neuropeptide during inflammatory bowel diseases since the communication between mast cells and VIP in colitis, as in Crohn's disease, is upregulated.

 In the heart

 It is also found in the heart and has significant effects on the cardiovascular system.
 It causes coronary vasodilation as well as having a positive inotropic and chronotropic effect.
 Research is being performed to see if it may have a beneficial role in the treatment of heart failure.
-VIP provokes vaginal lubrication, doubling the total volume of lubrication produced.